Kienböck's disease: Cause

-The exact cause of Kienböck's is not known, though there are thought to be a number of factors predisposing a person to Kienböck's.
-Although there is no evidence that Kienböck's disease is inherited, it is possible that unidentified genetic factors could contribute to the development of the condition.
+The cause of Kienböck's disease is unclear.
+Possible causes include trauma, particularly to the wrist; variations in the blood supply of the lunate bone; and differences in the length of the ulna (one of the bones in the forearm), known as ulnar variance.
+Negative ulnar variance means that the ulna is shorter than the radius, and is associated with an increased risk of Kienböck's disease.
+The bone loses its blood supply, leading to avascular necrosis.
+Recent imaging and histological studies have reinforced the importance of intraosseous vascularity, independent of factors like ulnar variance.

 Studies have found a correlation between having Kienböck's and Western European ancestry, but no definitive link can be positively confirmed.

 The necrosis of the lunate bone can frequently be traced to a trauma to the wrist, like a compound fracture, which could cause the lunate's blood supply to be interrupted.
 Blood flows to the lunate through several arteries, each supplying a percentage.
 When one of these pathways is severed, the likelihood the patient will develop necrosis increases.

 Despite a preponderance of evidence, no particular cause has been conclusively verified.

 Data suggests that most people with Kienböck's are affected in their dominant hand, though about one-third report the condition in their non-dominant hand.
 In very few cases have there been people that have acquired it in both wrists.

 Kienböck's disease is classified as a "rare disorder," meaning that it affects fewer than 200,000 people in the U.S. population.

 Many people with Kienböck's are frustrated by the lack of consensus among hand surgeons about optimal treatments for Kienböck's.
 No matter what the disease's stage of progression, there is no one best treatment, and the decision is often based partially, or even mostly, on incidental factors such as the patient's pain tolerance, the patient's desire to return to active use of the hand (such as in manual occupations), and the surgeon's level of expertise with different treatments.

 Though, since each case of Kienböck's is different, the makeup of the wrist and arm bones are important factors which are individualized to each patient.
 Therefore, one surgery will never be able to solve all the problems associated with the disease.
 Thus, no consensus can be reached among surgeons.